JulienPeloton/mini_spark_broker/notebooks/README.md

 # Mini Spark Broker Bootcamp

-Welcome to the Mini Spark broker bootcamp!
+Welcome to the Apache Spark mini-broker bootcamp!
 We divided the work into 5 parts:

 Using ZTF alerts: